hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 However, I don't like signing in to three different platforms and learning a new tool when I can do what I need to with one measly command line.
 As such I don't really know how to use Globus, I have confirmed that it works but I've gone no further.
 I'll let you figure it out on your own.
 [Here's the link to the Globus website](https://www.globus.org/).

 > # PRACTICE TIME :
-> Download the MNIST dataset on your local machine from [this adress](https://drive.google.com/file/d/1MdnPwwPhGRxHV0d2N-lT1Q6041loSyAI/view?usp=sharing).
-Don't worry it's only 22MB.
+> Download the MNIST dataset on your local machine from [this adress](https://drive.google.com/file/d/1MdnPwwPhGRxHV0d2N-lT1Q6041loSyAI/view?usp=sharing) (it's only 22MB).
 It's also a zip file, not a tar file, so to get used to `tar` I'd advise you first extract the contents using the method of your choice.
 Then, connect to CC through a terminal and transfer the tar file to your project space on Cedar using `scp`.

 ## 4. `.bashrc` file